-Where fqdn is the FQDN of the deleted node, and port is the port number of its external server.
+Where fqdn is the FQDN of the deleted node, and port is the port number.

 - Once a data node is dropped, it cannot rejoin the cluster.
 This node needs to be redeployed (emptying the data folder).
 The cluster migrates the data from the dnode before it completes the drop dnode operation.